 Chisel markings into the blade to determine where the guard of the handle will go.
 Chisel where you placed your initial markings and draw these pieces away from the blade to create a decorative guard.
-Place the handle of the dagger in a vice and continue to hammer the guard pieces until they are parallel with the vice.
+Place the handle of the dagger in a vise and continue to hammer the guard pieces until they are parallel with the vise.
 Hammer the guard flat and even.

 Press or hammer the blade again on both sides and create a slight taper at the end of the blade.
 Hammer the blade again to shape and further flatten it and reheat as needed throughout this process.

-Heat the handle of the dagger and place the blade side into the vice.
-Using vice grips, twist the handle several times in the vice to make a decorative twisted shape.
+Heat the handle of the dagger and place the blade side into the vise.
+Using vise grips, twist the handle several times in the vise to make a decorative twisted shape.
 Brush the piece as needed, grind the blade down and file the handle to complete the dagger.